 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Adaptation Displacement: "There was a book?"
-Yes there was, and it's actually very good.
-It's also rather strange that few people know it was based on a book since it mentions in the opening credits that the movie was based on Felix Salten's story...
+Adaptation Displacement: It's also rather strange that few people know it was based on a book since it mentions in the opening credits that the movie was based on Felix Salten's story...

 Not only that, it's a serious, gritty book for adults.
 Most people, though, would assume that it's a pop-up book or something.